ruohongrosellew/ruohongrosellew/README.md

 - 👋 Hi, I’m @Garlic-rw
-- 🌱 I’m currently learning data structure.
-- 💙 I'm a freshman university student @UCB.
+- 💙 I'm a sophomore undergrad student @UCB.
+My major is bioengineering and EECS.
+I'm interested in the interdisiplinary field between computer science and biology, namely computational biology.

 <!---
 Garlic-rw/Garlic-rw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.